-The AYF Program Center houses the offices of the program's Resident Director and Associate Director.
+The AYF Program Center houses the offices of the program's Resident Director, Prof. Sarah Fagan, and of the Associate Director, Ulrich Struve.
 The Resident Director holds regular office hours there.
 During the semester, the Program Center is open 10 AM - noon Monday through Friday, and 2-4 PM Monday through Thursday.
 During the orientation period and during the semester breaks, the Program Center may have different hours.
 AYF students have mailboxes at the Program Center and should drop by regularly to check their mail (incoming mail is not forwarded to dormitories).
 Important program memos and announcements are distributed via these mailboxes as well as by e-mail.